 The Boarding Process at Vietnam Train Stations: Step by Step

-Vietnam Railways has installed automated gate systems (Autogates) at all major stations including Hanoi, Da Nang, and Ho Chi Minh City.
+Ga Ha Noi has installed an automated QR ticket-gate system, and similar automated gates are expanding to other major stations.
 The process is fast when prepared, and slow when not.
 Vexere recommends three things before arriving at any major hub: screenshot your QR code at full resolution before leaving your accommodation, set screen brightness to 100%, and arrive 30 to 60 minutes before departure.

-At major stations, glass turnstile gates replace the manual ticket counters at the platform entrance.
+At stations with this system, glass turnstile gates replace the manual ticket counters at the platform entrance.
 Place your phone screen face-down on the glass scanner panel with the QR code centered.
 The gate opens after a single beep.
 If the scanner does not read the code, move to the manual lane where staff can enter your ticket number directly.
 One important note from Vexere: international travelers should use the QR code lanes, not the biometric lanes, which are reserved for Vietnamese national ID card holders.

 Step 2: Finding Your Platform and Carriage

-Once through the gate, check the electronic departure boards for your train code (for example SE1 or SE19).
+Vexere recommends checking your train code against the electronic departure board as soon as you’re through the gate, since boards display codes like SE1 or SE19 rather than destination names.
 Platforms are long and carriages are numbered sequentially from the front.
 Boards at major stations show signs such as “Toa 1 to 5” and “Toa 6 to 10” to help passengers position themselves correctly before the train arrives.

 Step 3: On-Board Ticket Validation

-Keep your phone accessible after boarding.
-Conductors walk through all carriages with handheld scanners after departure to verify each ticket.
+Vexere advises keeping your phone accessible after boarding, since conductors walk through all carriages with handheld scanners after departure to verify each ticket.
 On international routes, conductors may also ask to see your physical passport to confirm it matches the ID number registered to your e-ticket.

 Before You Arrive: Vexere’s Pre-Boarding Checklist